paveenB/bikesharing/README.md

 * Popular ride times for both Genders are around the same time, but there are more male riders.
 ![This is an image](https://github.com/paveenB/bikesharing/blob/main/Images/Trips%20by%20Gender%20Weekday%20each%20Hour.png)

+* Subscribers ride the bikes more, with male subscribers riding the most on Thursday.
 ![This is an image](https://github.com/paveenB/bikesharing/blob/main/Images/Bike%20Trips%20by%20Gender%20Weekday%20each%20Usertype.png)

+## Summary: